sysgears/grain/docs/latest.markdown

 ${include 'tags.html', [tags: post.categories]} ```

 ###Custom tag libraries
 You can add own tags in your website theme.
-This is done by implementing your tags as Groovy closures.
+This can be made by implementing your tags as Groovy closures.

 Class with tag closures should be added into the list of tag libs in `SiteConfig.groovy -> tag_libs`.
 The tag lib class constructor should expect one argument - standard Grain taglib.